outpaddling/desktop-installer/README.md

 so you can spend your time on creative work rather than repetitive and tedious systems management.

-FreeBSD, NetBSD, and OpenBSD provide all the features necessary to make a great desktop system for
-WEB browsing, editing documents, playing music and videos, developing software, and much more.
+FreeBSD, NetBSD, and OpenBSD are highly-evolved, free operating systems, that provide all the features necessary to make a great desktop system for WEB browsing, editing documents, playing music and videos, developing software, and much more.
 They also offers solid support for most popular PC hardware.